 Here’s my recipe for Apple Cider Waffles.
 I hope you enjoy them as much as we do.

-- Preheat waffle iron and spray with nonstick cooking spray.
+- Prep.
+Preheat waffle iron and spray with nonstick cooking spray.

 - Make batter.
 Whisk all dry ingredients together in a mixing bowl.
 Add egg and apple cider.
 Whisk until well-combined.

 - Cook.
 Pour into waffle iron and prepare according to waffle iron instructions.

 - Serve.
 Remove from waffle iron when baked throughout and serve warm.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 From the Add a Pinch recipe archives.
 Originally published 2012.